4za4s/9MM/README.md

 Team photo and some info and the deliverable pdf from sprint 1 is in /SprintsInfo

 ## Creating Executable
-Project is made to run with Java 15
+Project is made to run with Java 15.
+A jar file is included in the repo.

+Open a terminal in the Project folder that containt SavedNeuralNets and src

 Generate .class files:
 javac src/App/App.java src/Board/*.java src/Display/*.java src/Game/*.java src/Jama/*.java src/Jama/util/*.java src/Player/*.java src/Player/AI/*.java src/Player/AI/NeuralNetwork/*.java

 Generate .jar file:
-jar -cvf 9MM.jar src/*
+jar cvf 9MM.jar src

+If you have vs code and the java extension you can just ctrl-shift-p and export jar.

 All neural networks should be save in the SavedNeuralNets folder in the same directory as this jar file